Cyber-Labs/WoC18ProjectProposals/README.md

 ## 1. Shared Calendar

 - **Suggested Audience:** Second years
 - **Description:** Shared calendar is an android app to solve the problem of clashes of student activities in the college.
-You will design a calendar that will be readable
+You will design a calendar that will be readable.

 - **Goals:**
-  - Build the chrome extension up to completion/adequate progress.
+  - Build the shared calender up to completion/adequate progress.

 - **Requirements:**
-  - Basic knowledge of HTML, CSS and JavaScript
+  - Knowledge of Java, XML and Android basics.
-  - Fuzzy search can be implemented for searching
+  - Knowledge of database persistence.

 - **Resources:**
-  - Refer the tutorial [here](https://developer.chrome.com/extensions/getstarted) on how to build a chrome extension.
+  - Firebase Database can be used.
+It persists data without having to write backend code ([docs](https://firebase.google.com/docs/database/android/start/), [tutorial](https://www.tutorialspoint.com/firebase/)).